IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/simultaneous.md

 Based on analysis on the quality-latency tradeoffs for the baseline systems, for all three languages, the thresholds are set as follows:

-- Speech-to-Text Translation: 2 seconds
+- Speech-to-Text Translation: 2 seconds (Average Lagging)
-- Speech-to-Speech Translation: 2.5 seconds
+- Speech-to-Speech Translation: 2.5 seconds (Starting Offset)

 ## Baselines